rickkas7/ADXL362DMA/README.md

 ### Software

 Instantiate a global object for the accelerometer.
-The first parameter is the SPI bus amd the second is the CS line.
+The first parameter is the SPI bus and the second is the CS line.

 ```cpp
 ADXL362DMA accel(SPI, A2);